foxygoat/jig/README.md

 Experiment with the jsonnet method files in the [testdata](./testdata) directory.

-Alternatively there is a traditional generated gRPC server that the same client can interact with.
-Start with:
+Alternatively there is a traditional, generated gRPC server that the same client can interact with.
+Start it with:

     server

+### jig bones

+To get started on writing a jsonnet method definition, the `jig bones` subcommand generates a skeleton showing the input and output forms of a method.

+To see a message with all the different types of message fields:

+    jig bones --proto-set pb/exemplar/exemplar.pb

+To see the structure of the different method streaming types:

+    jig bones --proto-set pb/greet/greeter.pb

 ## Development